 A platter of Chicken Spring Rolls is always a crowd favourite.
 Crisp, savoury, and easy to dip, they make entertaining stress-free and delicious.

 These homemade chicken spring rolls are completely different.
+They remind me of the ones I ate in Singapore a few years ago!
 The wrappers come out golden and crunchy without being oily, and the filling is seasoned.
 I made mine with chicken and vegetables, but you could easily swap the chicken for pork, or even leave out the meat for a vegetarian option.

 My kids enjoyed them too!
 I’m already thinking of using the filling to sneak in all the vegetables they usually push aside, and I don’t think they’ll complain one bit.